elchulito88/Lead-Gen-Workshop/.ipynb_checkpoints/README-checkpoint.md

 Enter an informative but brief commit message such as "Completed EDA notebook" and click to Sync All Changes.

-Click the Domino logo on the upper left corner of the blue menu and select on the Project page.
-Then select your project followed by selecting “Files” on the left blue menu as shown below.
+Click the Domino logo on the upper left corner of the blue menu.
+Then select **Code** on the left blue menu as shown below.

 Notice that the latest commit will reflect the commit message you just logged and you can see 'EDA_code.ipynb' in your file directory.